splunk/splunk-sdk-javascript/README.md

 ### Compile the browser files

 To rebuild and minify the browser files, open a command prompt in the **splunk-sdk-javascript** directory and enter:
+Note:- If any TypeError is encountered, please run "npm install" before running the below command.

     node sdkdo compile